Why choose our temporary car insurance for convicted drivers?

 These factors include your age, your address and any previous motoring convictions you have.
 These risk factors give insurers an idea of how much of a risk you will be on the road.

-The increase will depend on the level of the offence you are convicted of, with smaller offences like speeding having less of an impact than say a drink driving offence.
+The increase will depend on the level of the offence you are convicted of, with smaller offences like speeding having less of an impact than something like a drink driving offence.

 It is up to the insurer to choose their requirements for offering insurance.
 Some may not insure drivers with penalty points in the last 3 years; others may not insure convicted drivers at all.

-No matter who you purchasing insurance from, you must declare if you have any existing driving convictions when applying for car insurance otherwise your insurer may not pay out if you make a claim or they might even consider it fraud which could see you subject to police action.
+No matter who you purchase insurance from, you must declare if you have any existing driving convictions when applying for car insurance, otherwise, your insurer may not pay out if you make a claim or they might even consider it fraud, which could see you subject to police action.

 We can cover those with penalty points and those who have had a previous disqualification or conviction; however, time limits and certain restrictions do apply.

-For more help and information on criminal and driving convictions and whether or not any convictions you may have are still relevant, check out the ‘Unlock’ website.
+For more help and information on criminal and driving convictions, and whether or not any convictions you may have are still relevant, check out Unlock – a charity for people with convictions.